MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-model.md

 All processes in a WebView2 Runtime processes collection are tied to the browser process, which in turn is associated with a single user data folder.
 If an application makes use of multiple user data folders, a collection of WebView2 Runtime processes will be created for each of these user data folders.

-A user data folder can be shared by multiple applications, but be sure to consider the implications on performance and management, as described in [User data folder best practices](./user-data-folder.md).
+A user data folder can be shared by multiple applications, but be sure to consider the implications on performance and management, as described in [Working with user data folders](user-data-folder.md).

 :::image type="content" source="../media/process-model-2.png" alt-text="Process 2." lightbox="../media/process-model-2.png":::